FMMGroupVa/FMMECG3D/README.md

 ### Data Analysis

-Prepocessed ECG fragment is divided into beats wich are subsequently analysed using 3D FMM<sub>ecg</sub> model.
+Prepocessed ECG fragment is divided into beats to be subsequently analysed using 3D FMM<sub>ecg</sub> model.
 For computational efficiently, only the leads: I, II, V1, V2, V3, V4, V5 and V6 are considered for the analysis.
 The rest are linear combinations of I and II.

 Users must load functions to analyse ECG data and run `fitMultiFMM_ECG` function.